Groton Long Point

-Summer life
+Summer Beach area

-Summer in Groton Long Point runs roughly from mid-June to early September.
-The population is dramatically larger in the summer, as nearly every property is occupied by its owners or by summer tenants; the number of people also increases on summer weekends compared to summer weekdays.
+Groton Long Point sees the local population dramatically increase in the summer season.
+From late May through late September, nearly every property is occupied by its owners or by summer tenants; the number of people also increases on summer weekends compared to summer weekdays.
 The Groton Long Point Yacht Club is a cross between a traditional yacht club and a summer camp, as it runs many classes for children.
 These include swimming, sailing, sports, and tennis lessons.
 The Yacht Club also organizes evening events such as dances, movies, and scavenger hunts for children; events are also organized for adults and families, including concerts at nearby Esker Point, dances, and fireworks.

-Winter life
+The off season

-Being a summer community, Groton Long Point experiences something of an exodus in early September, as many of the summer families and the renters exit, leaving only a small number of full-time residents in the fall, winter, and spring months.
+Being a summer community, Groton Long Point experiences something of an exodus in early October, as many of the summer families and the renters exit, leaving only a small number of full-time residents from November through April.
 Children remaining attend Groton public schools, including nearby Fitch Senior High School.

 Groton Long Point Police Department and Volunteer Fire Department

 The Point is protected year-round by the Groton Long Point Police Department, with a chief and officers certified by the State of Connecticut Police Officer Standards and Training Council.
 Groton Long Point also has a Volunteer Fire Department, established in 1951.
-The mission of the Fire Department "the preservation of lives and property, the extinguishment of fires, the provision of emergency medical services and social assembly".
+The mission of the Fire Department is "the preservation of lives and property, the extinguishment of fires, the provision of emergency medical services and social assembly".
 The Fire Department hosts the 4th of July parade each year.